MINAL3009/MiniGit/README.md

 # MiniGit
 MiniGit is a simplified version-control system inspired by Git, built entirely in Java.
 It supports essential Git-like operations such as committing, branching, switching, staging, checking out previous snapshots, and comparing file differences.
-This project demonstrates your understanding of data structures, branching, snapshots, immutability, version control concepts, and CLI design — making it ideal for GitHub, resumes, and interviews.

 # Features
 Features